What qualifies as a club and how to apply for a club premises certificate

 Clubs are organisations where members have joined together for particular social, sporting or political purposes.
 The club may combine to buy alcohol to supply to it's members.
 It may also put on entertainment and late night refreshment as part of their operation for members.

-A qualifying club has general conditions it must satisfy.
-These are:
+A qualifying club has general conditions it must satisfy, as follows:

-- a person may not be given automatic membership (there must be at least two days interval from the membership application and their membership being granted)
+- a person may not be given automatic membership.
+There must be at least a two day interval from the membership application and their membership being granted

 - that the club is established and conducted in good faith